Information on Hansen's Disease

 Symptoms of Hansen's disease

-Hansen's disease affects the skin and peripheral nerves.
-The disease is a chronic infection that progresses slowly after the onset.
-The initial symptoms are skin lesions called rashes and sensory paralysis that causes the loss of sensation of pain and heat.
-If the disease progresses without treatment, it leads to movement disorders and deformities in the limbs and face.
-Limb deformities interfere with daily activities such as picking up objects and walking.
+Hansen's Disease primarily affects the skin and peripheral nerves.
+It is a chronic infectious disease that progresses slowly after onset.
+Early symptoms include skin lesions called rashes and a loss of sensation of pain and heat.
+If the disease progresses without treatment, movement disorders and deformities appear in the hands, feet, face, etc. Deformities of the hands and feet interfere with daily activities such as picking up objects and walking.

 Early symptom of rash